contentful/contentful.swift/README.md

 ```swift
 let query = QueryOn<Cat>.where(field: .color, .equals("gray"))

 func fetchMappedEntries(matching: query) { (result: Result<MappedArrayResponse<Cat>>) in
     guard let cats = result.value?.items else { return }
     print(cats)
 }
 ```

-the asynchronously returned result will be an instance of `MappedArrayResponse` in which the generic type parameter is the class you've defined for your content type.
+The asynchronously returned result will be an instance of `MappedArrayResponse` in which the generic type parameter is the class you've defined for your content type.
 If you are using a `Query` that does not restrict the response to contain entries of one content type, you will use methods that return `MixedMappedArrayResponse` instead of `MappedArrayResponse`.
 The `EntryDecodable` protocol extends the `Decodable` protocol in Swift 4's Foundation standard library.
 The SDK provides helper methods for resolving relationships between `EntryDecodable`s and also for grabbing values from the fields container in the JSON for each resource.

-In the above example, `Cat` is a type of our own definition conforming to `EntryDecodable` and `ResourceQueryable`.
-The source for this model class is below; note the helper methods the SDK adds to Swift 4's `Decoder` type to simplify for parsing Contentfuls JSON.
+In the example above, `Cat` is a type of our own definition conforming to `EntryDecodable` and `ResourceQueryable`.
+The source for this model class is below; note the helper methods the SDK adds to Swift 4's `Decoder` type to simplify for parsing JSON returned by Contentful.

 ```swift
 final class Cat: EntryDecodable, ResourceQueryable {